aletheia-foundation/aletheia-app/CODE-OF-CONDUCT.md

 The enforcement policies listed above apply to all official Aletheia venues, GitHub repositories and forums.
 For other projects adopting the Aletheia Code of Conduct, please contact the maintainers of those projects for enforcement.
 If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation policy or making a copy with your own moderation policy so as to avoid confusion.

-Adapted from The Rust Code of Conduct. https://www.rust-lang.org/en-US/conduct.html
+Adapted from [The Rust Code of Conduct] (https://www.rust-lang.org/en-US/conduct.html)